 - providing opportunities for networking and information sharing between elder mediators, and individuals and organizations interested in elder mediation.

-Please contact our office at firstname.lastname@example.org for a Elder Mediator Certification Application Form and a copy of the Elder Mediation Code of Ethics.
+Please contact our office at email@example.com for a Elder Mediator Certification Application Form and a copy of the Elder Mediation Code of Ethics.

 For more information about Elder Mediation, please do not hesitate to contact us.

 To find a qualified Elder Mediator in your area, click here.

 To contact the Elder Mediation Committee Chair: Judy McCann-Beranger please email firstname.lastname@example.org